pulp-platform/pulp-sdk-doc/top/virtual_platform.rst

   9398037447: 466538: [/sys/board/chip/soc/fc/insn                         ] _get_next_timeout_expiry:167     M 1c001d7c sw                  ra, 28(sp)         ra:1c002154  sp:1b000db0  PA:1b000dcc

-There is a new column which displays the debug information.
+There is a column which displays the debug information.
 There are 2 information separated by *:*, the first one is the function which this instruction belongs to, and the second is the line number of the instruction in the source code.

 VCD traces